ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 8. Compare expected SIV with received SIV (constant-time)
 9. If mismatch, return `error`

-Any teampering with the encrypted data will cause the SIV comparison to fail.
+Any tampering with the encrypted data will cause the SIV comparison to fail.

 ## Padding and Encoding